-So I fnally managed to get my new computer all built and put together.
+So I finally managed to get my new computer all built and put together.
 The only problem I have is my front audio ports don’t seem to work.
 I know I have them plugged in correctly, but after searching google it appears this seems to be a common issue with this case.
 Luckily I have a razer lycosa keyboard so I just use the audio ports on it instead.
 Seems to work fine.
-Here is a picture of my new rig.

 So with Guild Wars 2 coming out and my current computer being about 4 years old and not really on the high end The hubby & I decided it was time for me to have a new one.

 I’ve been feeling lonely lately.
 It’s hard to be at home by yourself a good portion of the time.
 I mean granted I have the internet, but that really is no replacement for a real connection with another person.
 I just hate when Mark has to go work because most days feel really long and it seems like the weekends go bye too fast 🙁 .

 So we’ve been in our new place for a few weeks now & I’m loving it.
 We still have some things we need though such as more furniture and few small kitchen appliances.
 It’s been odd getting used to living without a microwave especially where leftovers are concerned.
 It can be daunting to know that in order to heat up last nights dinner you have to get everything back on the stove.
 But I also think it’s been good for us because we have discovered some great recipes and I’m really enjoying cooking again.
 I’m also enjoying the new diet still, being in our our own place again makes it so much easier to keep to our organic diet, I’m loving filling